 At 6pm I don’t feel as sleep deprived (READ: I still am some days).
 My body (and my mind) have had enough time to wake up and I know I’ll have the energy needed to get myself through what I want to do.
 It really was as simple as that.

 So now, unless I really have to be up and in there by 7am, I’m not.
 I’ll have an extra hour in bed, I’ll sit and write or I’ll enjoy a slow walk to work.
-Because I’ve realised, that while working out is definitely something I enjoy, it’s got to be something I give my all too.
+Because I’ve realised, that while my gym sessions are definitely something I enjoy, they’ve got to be something I give my all too.